Log in

 The rules for ordinary voluntary overtime from April 1, 2026

-Formalities ✔️ Flexible: a written agreement from the employee is required, which can be for a period of 12 months and is tacitly extended from April 1, 2026.
-Grant compensatory rest? ✔️ No Pay overtime?
-Yes (above certain limits) Social security contributions due?
-Yes Advance tax levy due? ✔️ From April 1, 2026: a favourable regime for 180 overtime hours per year:
+Formalities ✔️ Flexible: a written agreement from the employee is required, which can be for a period of 12 months and is tacitly extended from April 1, 2026

-- Exemption from advance tax levy for the employer
+• Exemption from advance tax levy for the employer

-- Reduction of advance tax levy for the employee
+• Reduction of advance tax levy for the employee

-Maximum number of overtime hours per year 120 overtime hours What do the various coalition agreements provide?
+Maximum number of overtime hours per year 120 overtime hours

 The tax-friendly regime for 180 overtime hours per year will be of indefinite duration.

 The advantage of this type of overtime is that you do not have to grant compensatory rest.
-Many administrative obligations are also removed: you do not need to provide a reason for the overtime, you are not required to notify employee representatives or social inspection, and it is not necessary to adjust the work schedule.
+Many administrative obligations are also removed: you do not need to provide a reason for the overtime, you are not required to notify employee representatives or the social inspection, and it is not necessary to adjust the work schedule.

-The total number of ordinary voluntary overtime hours that an employee may perform per year is 120 hours.
-This number consists of two parts: 100 hours according to the Labour Act and 20 additional hours added in 2019 via collective agreement no. 129 of the National Labour Council.
+The total number of ordinary voluntary overtime hours an employee may perform per year is 120 hours.
+This number consists of two parts: 100 hours according to the Labour Act and 20 additional hours added in 2019 via collective labour agreement no. 129 of the National Labour Council.

-Voluntary netto-overtime (netto and without overtime pay)
+Voluntary net overtime (net and without overtime pay)

-What do the various legislative proposals provide?
+What do the various draft laws provide?

 This means that 240 voluntary overtime hours can be performed, offering the following advantages:

-- No compensatory rest
+• No compensatory rest

-- No overtime pay
+• No overtime pay

-- No social security contributions or advance tax levy (gross = net)
+• No social security contributions or advance tax levy (gross = net)

-- A written agreement with the employee suffices as a formality
+• A written agreement with the employee suffices as a formality

 As with ordinary voluntary overtime, you do need a written agreement from your employee.